Also see OVEC’s Pipeline page

 This is Not Your Grandparents’ Oil & Gas Industry

 Activities related to the “development” of deep shale oil and gas, often termed “fracking,” are wreaking havoc globally.
-In West Virginia, troubles in areas “developed” for Marcellus Shale include intense traffic problems including accidents and ruined roads; air, water and noise pollution and associated health problems from large-truck traffic, drilling and waste “disposal;” as well as the end of a rural way of life.
+In West Virginia, troubles in areas “developed” for Marcellus Shale include intense traffic problems including accidents and ruined roads; air, water and noise pollution and associated health problems from large-truck traffic, drilling and radioactive waste “disposal;” as well as the end of a rural way of life.
 Proposed large-scale pipelines that would move the extracted oil and gas threaten communities and some of our wildest lands.
 The Rogersville Shale could be the next shale — much deeper than the Marcellus — “developed” in our region.
 Use these pages to learn more about deep shale issues in WV and get involved with OVEC.

 Slide show, 245 slides

 Click here or on first slide below to view or download slideshow.

 OVEC’s Board of Directors’ Tour of WV Fracking Fields.
 Interviews featuring OVEC’s Executive Director Janet Keating and part-staff staff member Bill Hughes.